-Your skin will glow.
-Don't waste money on expensive masks or creams; a 2014 study found that introducing more vegetables in your diet can improve your skin's texture and appearance.
-"Phytonutrients, vitamin C, and high water content hydrate and skin and reduce wrinkles," the study's authors add.
+Don't waste money on expensive masks or creams; a 2019 study found that introducing more vegetables in your diet can improve your skin's texture and appearance.
+Additionally, vegetables contain phytonutrients, vitamin C, and high water content that can hydrate skin and reduce wrinkles.